Daniel Gross (businessman): Y Combinator and Pioneer (2017–2018)

-2021-2025 - AI investing
+AI investing (2021–2025)

 In 2021, Gross and Nat Friedman started making significant investments in the AI space, as well as running a program that gives $250,000 in funding to AI-native companies called AI Grant.
 In 2023, they deployed the Andromeda Cluster, a supercomputer cluster consisting of 2,512 H100s GPUs for use by startups in their portfolio.
 The project cost around $100 million, including electricity and cooling, and as of 2024, had 4,000 GPUs.

 In 2023, Time 100 listed Gross as one of the "Most Influential People in AI".
 In 2024, Gross led a founding round in Perplexity AI, an AI search company.
 In June 2024, Ilya Sutskever announced that he was starting Safe Superintelligence Inc. along with Gross and Daniel Levy, the former head of the "Optimization Team" at OpenAI.

 Gross and Nat Friedman also founded NFDG, a venture capital firm that by 2024 had invested in companies such as Safe Superintelligence.
 Gross and Friedman invested $3.9 million in the AI company Pulse in February 2025.

 In July 2025 Gross left Safe Superintelligence to join Meta Superintelligence Labs.